KyleAMathews/typefaces/README.md

 The easiest way to find out if your favorite typeface is supported is by searching on NPM or in the packages directory in this repo.

-I'd love to see every open source font on NPM!
+I’d love to see every open source font on NPM!
 Open an issue if a favorite typeface of yours is missing.
-I've programmatically published all fonts from Google Fonts and am planning on doing the same with fonts hosted on FontSquirrel through [their API](https://www.fontsquirrel.com/blog/2010/12/the-font-squirrel-api).
+I’ve programmatically published all fonts from Google Fonts and am planning on doing the same with fonts hosted on FontSquirrel through [their API](https://www.fontsquirrel.com/blog/2010/12/the-font-squirrel-api).